LEARN

 Glass Blowing

-Pearl Green Bio Glass
+Pearl Green Collection

-Blue Purple Bio Glass
+Blue Purple Collection

-Learning from the mistakes made during the first melt.
 The purple glass has had manganese added to create the rich violet colour, something which was once added to ancient glass recipes to act as both a colorant and a decolorant.

 The most recent collection of Thames Glass pieces.
 Made in collaboration with Here Design and working with silica/plaster moulds to blow the pieces.